 20 months of living in London

 In summer 2015, my boyfriend and I decided to move to London.
 In June 2017 we moved back to Berlin where we lived before.
-This post is about the 20 months in between and how they shaped my view on this world more than I had ever expected.
+This post is about the 20 months in between and how they shaped my view on society more than I expected.

 A big move